yuvalmGS/gigaspaces-wiki-jekyll/xap97net/ops-clear.markdown

 {%section%}
 {%column width=60% %}
-You can use `GigaSpace.clear` to remove objects from the space.
+You can use `ISpaceProxy.Clear` to remove objects from the space.
 When using the clear operation no object/objects are returned.
 {%endcolumn%}
 {%column width=35% %}
 ![POJO_clear.jpg](/attachment_files/POJO_clear.jpg)